 Laguna de Rocha is part of a vast complex of coastal wetlands which includes lagoons and rivers in Uruguay and southern Brazil.
-The 16,500-hectare (40,800-acre) Laguna de Rocha is designated a Paisaje Protegido (Protected Landscape) in the National System of Protected Areas of Uruguay and is part of the UNESCO Bañados del Este Biosphere Reserve which encompasses the full system of coastal wetlands.
-It is not part of the Bañados del Este y Franja Costera Ramsar Site which extends just northeast of the Laguna.
+The 16,500-hectare (40,800-acre) Laguna de Rocha is designated a Paisaje Protegido (Protected Landscape) in the National System of Protected Areas of Uruguay and is the country's third Ramsar Site.
+It is also part of the UNESCO Bañados del Este Biosphere Reserve which encompasses the full system of coastal wetlands.

 Laguna de Rocha is a shallow, brackish lagoon that is separated from the Atlantic Ocean by a sandbar that is periodically breached by storms and tidal action.
 The dynamics of the water level and origin creates a complex system which contributes to the site's high productivity and biodiversity.

-In 2012, Aves Uruguay and partners published a 90 page Handbook for Identification and Conservation of Migratory Shorebirds of Laguna de Rocha(pdf).
-The field guide, authored by Pablo Rocca and Joaquín Aldabe, identifies the many species of migratory shorebirds found at Laguna de Rocha and is an educational tool for raising awareness about the need to conserve these species and their habitats.
+In 2012, Aves Uruguay and partners published Handbook for Identification and Conservation of Migratory Shorebirds of Laguna de Rocha(pdf).
+The field guide, by Pablo Rocca and Joaquín Aldabe, identifies migratory shorebirds found at Laguna de Rocha and shares the importance of conserving these species and their habitats.